swelborn/tomopyui/docs/examples.md

 # Tutorial
 :::{note}

-This is a tutorial as of v0.0.2.
-Some of these features may have been upgraded since these were recorded, but they should give you a general sense of what to do.
+This is a tutorial as of v0.0.4.

 :::
 ## Opening Jupyter Lab